Pylons/pyramid_cookbook/contributing.md

 ### Getting started

-1. While logged into your GitHub account, navigate to the Pyramid Cookbook repo on GitHub.
+1. While logged into your GitHub account, navigate to the Pyramid Community Cookbook repo on GitHub.

         https://github.com/Pylons/pyramid_cookbook

-2. Fork and clone the Pyramid Cookbook repository to your GitHub account by clicking the "Fork" button.
+2. Fork and clone the Pyramid Community Cookbook repository to your GitHub account by clicking the "Fork" button.

-3. Clone your fork of the Pyramid Cookbook from your GitHub account to your local computer, substituting your account username and specifying the destination as "hack-on-cookbook".
+3. Clone your fork of the Pyramid Community Cookbook from your GitHub account to your local computer, substituting your account username and specifying the destination as "hack-on-cookbook".

         $ cd ~
         $ git clone git@github.com:USERNAME/pyramid_cookbook.git hack-on-cookbook